martinfleis/clustergram/paper/paper.md

 by the constant citation level of the original set of papers by Schonlau [@schonlau2002clustergram; @schonlau2004Visualizing].
-Arguably, this has been limited by the lack of ready-to-use implementation of the technique in the modern data science pipelines as the @schonlau2002clustergram's code has been written in 2002 for STATA and the only other version has been explored in a blog post by @2010Clustergram experimenting with the minimal (as well as unpackaged and unmaintained) R implementation.
-Since the first release of `clustergram` in November 2020 (and publishing a blog post in April 2021), the package has been used in at least seven academic publications, ranging from the classification of geographical areas based on form and function [@arribas-bel2022Spatiala; @fleischmann2022Geographicala;
+Arguably, this has been limited by the lack of ready-to-use implementation of the technique in the modern data science pipelines as the @schonlau2002clustergram's code has been written in 2002 for STATA.
+Another implementation has been explored in a blog post by @2010Clustergram experimenting with the minimal (as well as unpackaged and unmaintained) R version, that was later incorporated in the EcotoneFinder package [@ecotone].
+Since the first release of `clustergram` in November 2020, the package has been used in at least seven academic publications, ranging from the classification of geographical areas based on form and function [@arribas-bel2022Spatiala; @fleischmann2022Geographicala;
 @samardzhiev2022Functionala], geodemographics [@yang2022Ageing], clustering of the
 latent representation from convolutional neural networks [@singleton2022Estimatinga], classification of high Arctic lakes [@urbanski2022Monitoring] to facility reliability